poanetwork/token-wizard/README.md

 Attention!

 Deploying to the Mainnet is expensive.
-For a contract with one tier the price is 0.16 ETH With the price of 1 ETH of $300.0 USD the price of one deployment will be $48.0 USD.
+For a contract with one tier the price is 0.16 ETH.

+With the price of 1 ETH of $300.0 USD the price of one deployment will be $48.0 USD.